dapr/docs/daprdocs/content/en/operations/dapr-shared/dapr-shared.md

 ### `Deployment` strategy

 Kubernetes `Deployments` are installed once per cluster.
-Based on available resources, the Kubernetes `Scheduler` decides in which node the workload will be scheduled.
-For Dapr Shared, this means that your workload and the daprd instance might be located in separate nodes, which can introduce considerable network latency.
+Based on available resources, the Kubernetes `Scheduler` decides in which node the workload is scheduled.
+For Dapr Shared, this means that your workload and the Dapr instance might be located on separate nodes, which can introduce considerable network latency with the trade of of reduce resource usage.

 <img src="/images/dapr-shared/deployment.png" width=800 style="padding-bottom:15px;">